 Review

-In the event that there is further investment in relation to HS1, the Infrastructure Manager will seek to recover this additional investment through an additional IRC, subject to the approval of the ORR.
-HS1 sought additional investment for GSM-R which resulted in new charges from 1 April 2015 (see “Additional IRC” below).
+In the event that there is further investment in relation to HS1, the Infrastructure Manager will seek to recover this additional investment through an Additional IRC, subject to the approval of the ORR (see “Additional IRC” below).

-Current discounts available on HS1
+Current discounts available on LSPH

-Our approach to providing discounts to IRC over HS1 is set out in Annex 3.
-Currently, there are no discounts being offered on HS1.
+Our approach to providing discounts to IRC for services on HS1 is set out in Annex 3.
+Currently, there are no discounts being offered.

 Additional IRC (“AIRC”)